-Draycott Browne regularly addresses all of these agencies in our criminal defence work and can provide you with first-class legal representation if you find yourself the subject of an investigation.
+Draycott Browne regularly works closely with all of these agencies in our criminal defence work and can provide you with first-class legal representation for a wide range of criminal investigations.

 What happens if I am arrested?

-If you have been arrested, the arresting officer must have told you at the time:
+If you have been arrested, the arresting police officer must have told you at the time:

 - that they were the police

 - that you were not free to leave.

 If you are under 18, you should only be arrested at school if it is unavoidable, and your headteacher must be informed.